 Tampa Bay Lightning goalie Andrei Vasilevskiy makes incredible stop to save win

-The Tampa Bay Lightning are only nine games into their 2019-20 regular season but goaltender Andrei Vasilevskiy may have already made the save-of-the-year against the Pittsburgh Penguins.
+The Tampa Bay Lightning are only nine games into their 2019-20 regular season but goaltender Andrei Vasilevskiy may have already made the save of the year against the Pittsburgh Penguins.

 With the clock winding down in their game Wednesday night, Penguins defenseman Kris Letang fired off a shot that he thought for sure would have been the equalizer.
 However, Vasilevskiy somehow made a last-minute stretch to block Letang’s shot with his glove hand.